Together-Java/ModernJava/src/visibility/getter_and_setters.md

 }
 ```

 The answer to that is...annoying.
-We'll get to it, but the short story is that its a bit of a holdover from a very weird period in the 1990s.
+We'll get to it, but the short story is that its a bit of a holdover from a very weird period in the early 2000s.

 I mention it specifically so that you know that there isn't any important information you are missing and you are not crazy.